databricks/terraform-provider-databricks/docs/resources/mlflow_model_serving.md

 The following arguments are supported:

-* `name` - (Required) The name of the serving endpoint.
+* `name` - (Required) The name of the model serving endpoint.
 This field is required and must be unique across a workspace.
 An endpoint name can consist of alphanumeric characters, dashes, and underscores.
-* `config` - (Required) The serving endpoint configuration.
+* `config` - (Required) The model serving endpoint configuration.

 ### config Configuration Block

 * `served_models` - (Required) Each block represents a served model for the endpoint to serve.
-A serving endpoint can have up to 10 served models.
+A model serving endpoint can have up to 10 served models.
 * `traffic_config` - The traffic split configuration amongst the served models.

 ### served_models Configuration Block